Aashish-kushwaha/filesharing/readme.md

 Make a POST request to /client-login with the following parameters:\
 clientname: Your client name\
 password: Your client password\
-If successful, you will receive a success message along with links to download the uploaded files.
+If successful, you will receive a success message along with links to download the uploaded files.\
+use this link to download the files.\

+## How do you plan on deploying this to the production environment\
+To put my Flask app on the internet, I choose a reliable cloud service, set up a strong web server, and use a tool like Gunicorn to run my app smoothly.
+I keep things secure by managing secrets like passwords properly and keeping an eye on any issues with logging.
+I think about handling more users by scaling up or out as needed.
+Automation tools help with testing and updating my app, making it easier to manage.
+I use monitoring tools to catch and fix problems, have a backup plan just in case, and write clear instructions so everyone knows how things work.
+This way, my Flask app runs smoothly and securely for users.